40+ Fascinating Remote Work Statistics (2023)

-Remote work and work from home (WFH) have become increasingly prevalent in recent years.
-And this has only been furthered by the pandemic.
+The remote work and work from home (WFH) trends have become increasingly prevalent in recent years.
+And both of these trends were accelerated by the pandemic.

 Click for a specific section: